Patient's Query

 Hello doctor,

-My 29 year old brother had a pacemaker placed three years ago after survival from a sudden cardiac arrest.
-Doctors found the cause of the cardiac arrest to be a ventricular fibrillation.
-Last week was the first time he received a shock from his pacemaker, that is, exactly three years after his first episode.
-My question is, whether we can find the root cause of his ventricular fibrillation.
-What is the best treatment for his case?
+My 29-year-old brother had a pacemaker implanted three years ago after surviving a sudden cardiac arrest.
+Doctors determined the cause of the cardiac arrest to be ventricular fibrillation.
+Last week, he received a shock from his pacemaker for the first time, exactly three years after his initial episode.
+My question is whether we can identify the root cause of his ventricular fibrillation.
+What is the best treatment for his condition?

 Hello,